iSaraa98/WhatsApp-Forensic-Analysis/README.md

 The framework successfully reconstructed WhatsApp message timelines and organized extracted records into readable chronological structures.

 ## Data Availability
+The dataset used in this research was obtained from an encrypted iOS backup for forensic analysis purposes.

-Due to privacy and ethical considerations, the original forensic data and backups are not publicly shared.
+Due to privacy and ethical considerations, the original forensic dataset is not publicly shared.

+Sample outputs, screenshots, and implementation files are available in this repository.

 ## GitHub Repository
 Add your repository link here.